 The solution that Intellias is helping to develop allows:

 - Securely uploading, storing, and visualizing location-related customer data over fast web maps

 - Transforming, aggregating, and filtering customer data on the server side (for large volumes) or on the client side (for small volumes)

-- Gaining meaningful insights through smart visualization styles (static and dynamic markers, heat maps, raster maps, and more)
+- Gaining meaningful insights through smart map data visualization styles (static and dynamic markers, heat maps, raster maps, and more)

 - Extracting latitude and longitude values from street names and postal codes due to extended geocoding capabilities